CumulusNetworks/docs/content/cumulus-linux-59/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 Follow the steps below to install the Cumulus Linux image using a USB drive.

 {{%notice tip%}}
-Installing Cumulus Linux using a USB drive is fine for a single switch here and there but is not scalable.
+Installing Cumulus Linux using a USB drive is not scalable.
 DHCP can scale to hundreds of switch installs with zero manual input unlike USB installs.
 {{%/notice%}}

 ### Prepare for USB Installation